Hello!

 I am a senior journalism student at Bethel University in St. Paul, Minnesota.

-I love using creativity to tell stories through words, photos and videos.
-I want to write and show stories that connect people with authentic experiences of the world around them.
+I love using creativity to tell compelling stories through words, photos and videos.
+My hope is to produce honest stories that connect people to their community around them.

 Aside from creating, I love playing hockey, watching clouds and learning about outer space.